timbeaudet/knowledge_base/software/adobe_illustrator.md

 - Move an object above/behind things, change layer order with `CTRL+[` or `CTRL+]`

+## Techniques

+### Convert Stroke to Object
+1. Select the line/stroke.
+2. In the mnu use: Object > Path > Outline Stroke

 Removing a part of a path to make an incomplete shape (for mirroring or something)
 1. Select object